showe93/meteoriteData/README.md

 # COMP390 Project 2 - Sean Howe - COMP 390-001

-This project takes a list of meteorite data from a database and sorts it based on the location of where it landed in the world
+This project takes a list of meteorite data from a database and sorts it based on the location of where it landed on earth.

 Developed in Python 3.10.7